TaikiShuttle/A-SpringBoot-Program-Implementing-a-Simple-Course-Searching-Website/README.md

-# A SpringBoot Program Implementing a Simple Course Searching Website
+# A SpringBoot Program Implementing a Simple JI Course Searching Website
 ### Basic Information
 This is a local-based program.
 A MySQL database is created including two tables.
 They pre-record the `user information` and `course information`.
 The user can first login with his/her account and then search whether JI has this course using the course code.